Working to inspire the dreams of

 Since 2008, the companies of the Softbank Group*2 have organized and sponsored the annual SoftBank Baseball School for the children of Tokyo and its surrounding suburbs.
 About 200 elementary school children participate every year, receiving pointers from former players of the Fukuoka SoftBank HAWKS as they put their full effort into every training exercise.

-- *2SoftBank Group Corp., SoftBank Corp., SB Atwork Corp., SB Creative Corp., SoftBank Payment Service Corp., DeeCorp Limited, SoftBank Technology Corp., Odds Park Corp.
+- *2SoftBank Group Corp., SoftBank Corp., Yahoo Japan Corporation, SB Atwork Corp., SB Creative Corp., SoftBank Payment Service Corp., Odds Park Corp., SoftBank Technology Corp.

 Donations made at charity vending machines and inviting children to baseball games